balhom/balhom-djangorest-api/README.md

 - **Redis**: The multitasker—acting as a message broker and cache for optimized performance.
 - **Celery**: Elevate your app's responsiveness with Celery for asynchronous task execution.

-## 📚 Documentation

-Dig into the nitty-gritty details of setting up the API, configuring environment variables, and more in our [API Documentation](./api/README.md).
-It's your go-to resource for mastering the Balhom API.

 ## 🐳 Example Docker Compose

 Simplify deployment and ensure consistency across environments with our sample Docker Compose configuration.